ghuijo/ghuijo.github.io/_posts/2025-10-09-Reflections-FAU.md

 title: Reflections on My Early Weeks as a Visiting Researcher at FAU
 date: 2025-10-09
 description:
-tags: Visiting Reseach, Computer Vision, FAU, Germany
+tags: Visiting_reseach Computer_vision FAU Germany
 categories: research collaboration
 ---

 Hello!
 Since late September, I’ve been staying in Germany as a visiting researcher at **Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)**, working on a project titled *Joint Research on the Development of AI-based Image Processing Algorithms*.

-It has already been about three weeks since I started my visit, and today I joined the **Colloquium** for the first time—one of the most interesting research traditions at PRL (Pattern Recognition Lab), FAU.
+It has already been about two weeks since I started my visit, and today I joined the **Colloquium** for the first time—one of the most interesting research traditions at PRL (Pattern Recognition Lab), FAU.
 In this post, I’d like to share some of the lab’s research culture and what has impressed me so far.

 ## 1. The 50th Anniversary Celebration